 Judgment as to the accuracy of the translation rests with the examiner.

-Results of the test will be available one week after the examination in the MIT Global Studies and Languages office.
+Results of the test will be available by the end of the term in which the exam is administered.